-We want to share helpful information about Fall Term 2020 at Eastern Florida State College.
+We want to share helpful information about Fall Term 2021 at Eastern Florida State College.
 Based on improvements in the outlook related to the COVID-19 pandemic, EFSC has expanded on-campus classes that will start in August.
 Class caps will remain in place to create smaller class sizes and allow for social distancing so we can meet your academic needs while protecting your health and well-being.
-The Fall 2021 Class Schedule indicates course sections planned to have on campus components, designated as "Face to Face" or "Hybrid," and which sections will be delivered remotely as "Live Online" or a traditional "Online Course."
+The Fall 2021 Class Schedule indicates course sections planned to have on campus components, designated as "Face to Face" or "Hybrid," and which sections will be delivered remotely as a traditional "Online Course."
 Course delivery is subject to change based on the status of the COVID-19 pandemic.
-You can still register for shorter term classes that start in October.

-Review the FAQ below for more details and use our Student Services Guide to contact EFSC staff, who continue to provide virtual services plus some on-campus services, most by appointment only.
-Also read the General Reopening and Health Related FAQ.
-We're ready to help you in every way possible, so contact your advisor or call, email or chat if you have questions.
+Review the FAQ below and use our Student Services Guide to contact EFSC staff, who are available on-campus and also continue to offer virtual meeting options, in some cases by appointment only.
+We're ready to help you, so contact your advisor or call, email or chat if you have questions.

 Click choice to reveal answer.

 The Financial Aid Priority Deadline to apply for grants and loans was July 22, 2021.

 Students may still apply for Fall Term aid after that deadline, and the Office of Financial Aid will make every effort to process documents submitted after the deadline as quickly as possible.
 However, they cannot guarantee that students who submit documents late will be notified of eligibility prior to the Fall Term fee due date.
 Students who miss the published payment deadlines should be prepared to pay in full or to enroll in the tuition payment plan.